sortiz4/reviso/README.md

 # Reviso
-Reviso is a powerful desktop application for renaming large collections of files at the press of a button.
+Reviso is a powerful desktop application capable of renaming large collections of files at the press of a button.
 Users can search for simple and complex patterns using regular expressions, or rely on a commonly used set of methods to rename their files.